Podiatry

 • Footwear assessment and education

-All standard appointments are $35
+All standard appointments are $45 and $35 for healthcare card holders and pensioners.

 There are additional fees for extras or more complex services such as orthotics and nail surgeries, extra costs will be explained at the time of your first appointment.